 “Steve and I are excited to help bring to life this institute, which can help strengthen talent and build partnerships to create long-lasting impact for Oregon’s kids and families.”

-Launched in March 2022, this groundbreaking institute was made possible by an extraordinary gift from Connie and Steve Ballmer, co-founders of Ballmer Group Philanthropy, transforming the Pacific Northwest into a national model of thought and action addressing challenges in children’s behavioral health.
+Launched in March 2022, this groundbreaking institute was made possible by a transformational lead gift from Connie and Steve Ballmer, co-founders of Ballmer Group Philanthropy.
+This effort is transforming the Pacific Northwest into a national model of thought and action addressing challenges in children’s behavioral health.

 The Challenge